Florent Piétrus

-Florent Marius Piétrus (born 19 January 1981) is a French former professional basketball player, who lastly played for Orléans Loiret Basket of the LNB Pro A. His younger brother, Mickaël Piétrus, played in the National Basketball Association (NBA).
+Florent Marius Piétrus (born 19 January 1981) is a French former professional basketball player and executive who is currently the assistant general manager for LDLC ASVEL of the French LNB Élite and the EuroLeague.
+His younger brother, Mickaël Piétrus, played in the National Basketball Association (NBA).

 Professional career

 Piétrus began his career with the French League club Élan Béarnais Pau-Orthez (1999–04).
 He went undrafted in the 2003 NBA draft.
 Since then, he has played in the Spanish League with Unicaja Málaga (2004–07), MMT Estudiantes (2007–08), Valencia (2008–10), Caja Laboral (2010), and again with Valencia (2010–13).

 On 22 July 2013 Piétrus signed with the French club SLUC Nancy Basket.
 He joined the French club BCM Gravelines in 2016.
 On 1 September 2017 Piétrus signed a short-term deal with Levallois Metropolitans.
 On 3 February 2018 he signed with Strasbourg IG for the rest of the season.
 On 9 July 2018 Piétrus signed a one-year contract extension with Strasbourg IG.

 On 12 January 2020 he signed with Orléans Loiret Basket of the LNB Pro A.